o0101/bepis/README.md

 - Use ',' operator to save an insertion point
 - Use '.' operator to load an insertion point
 - `<tag name> ${attributes} ${styles}` is the format.
-- `w` returns a mount function.
-- If there's a parameter in w before any tags, it sets component type.
-Unique key gives a pinned component, true gives singleton.
-False, the default, gives a free component.
 - Whitespace is ignored.

 ## Up next